Reading Time: 5 minutes

 Example of Time Apportionment Relief

-Our investor takes out an offshore investment bond for £150,000.
-They live overseas for the first three years and then return to the UK before encashing (or surrendering) the bond after a total five-year term.
+Using a theoretical example, an investor takes out an offshore investment bond for £150,000.
+They live overseas for the first three years (1,095 days) and then return to the UK before encashing (or surrendering) the bond after a total of five years (1,825 days).

 The relevant metrics are: